 The length of time your child will spend in the CICU will depend on his or her condition.
 Generally, the stay is 7 to 10 days.
 When ready, your child will be transferred to the general cardiac ward.
 The transplant team will continue to care for and closely monitor your child.

 Most children stay in the hospital at least 3 to 4 weeks after surgery.
 During this time, kids and their families learn how to care for the new hearts.
 Be sure you understand all of the doctors' instructions because your child will need to follow them carefully.

 In the case of a heart transplant, rejection means that the body doesn't recognize the new heart and doesn't know that it is helpful.
 As a result, the immune system tries to attack it.
-Medications (called immunosuppressants) help to control this reaction.
+Medicines (called immunosuppressants) help to control this reaction.
 In a sense, they trick the body into accepting the new organ.

 Although the risk of rejection is greatest in the first few weeks after transplant surgery, the body never completely accepts the new heart and so anti-rejection medications must be taken for life.
-The transplant team will decide which medications are best for your child and these must be taken exactly as instructed.
+The transplant team will decide which medicines are best for your child and these must be taken exactly as instructed.

 Living Heart Healthy for Life

 Many kids who have heart transplants live normal, healthy lives once they recover from surgery.
 Some feel better than they ever have before.
 Since no one can predict how long the new heart will keep functioning, your child will need to do everything possible to keep the heart healthy.

 You can help by making sure that he or she takes all medicines as directed.
 Doing so can be difficult, especially at first and for younger kids.
 Also, watch your child for signs of infection and rejection, including fever, tiredness, difficulty breathing, vomiting, weight gain, and poor appetite.
 Immediately contact a doctor if these or any other problems happen.
 Also, encourage your child to get plenty of exercise and eat well.